StatCan/StatCan.OrchardCore/docs/en/development/getting-started.md

 ## Debugging

-We include a vscode `launch.json` / `tasks.json` files to help debug your code.
+We include `launch.json` / `tasks.json` files to help debug your code.

 To launch the site with debugging, open the Debug (ctrl+shift+D) vscode window.
 Select the .NET Core Launch(web) if the project is not running, or